AOT-Technologies/node-wire/docs/index.md

   <img src="images/nw-primary-logo-tag.png" alt="Node Wire — Layered Connector Framework" />
 </p>

-node wire is a three-layer Python platform that runs connector adapters (Google Drive, SMTP, Stripe, FHIR, Salesforce, Slack, and more) and exposes them over REST, gRPC, or MCP.
+Node Wire is a three-layer Python platform that runs connector adapters (Google Drive, SMTP, Stripe, FHIR, Salesforce, Slack, and more) and exposes them over REST, gRPC, or MCP.
 It provides a consistent execution contract with built-in validation, resilience, and telemetry.

 ## Prerequisites